-Given the build date of the property, and after a visual inspection of the facility, NO samples were collected and analysed as part of the inspection processe.
+In all, Seven (7) samples in total were collected and analysed as part of the inspection processes throughout the property.
 All results are documented in the Register, along with suggested Control measures as required.

 As part of the inspection process, all other materials associated with the complex / structure were determined as not being suspect of being an ACM, and therefore, not tested.